 My name is Kristin Kohler and I am a fashion and travel blogger living near Nuremberg, Germany.
 I am originally from Northern Virginia, and moved to Germany 2 years ago.
 I am a former Marine and currently finishing up my masters in International Relations while working full time.
 Besides fashion and travel, I enjoy running, reading, and playing with my sweet Australian Shepherd, Rascal.

-What did bring you to Germany?
+What brings you to Germany?

 I moved to Germany 2 years ago because my husband, who is in the Army, got stationed at a military base here.
 It’s wonderful because I have a lot of comforts from home, like a grocery store on the base with American food and a large community of Americans to spend time with.